×

 • Avoid native Chinese podcasts that are heavily accented.
 Unfortunately, the Chinese language tends to have a lot more variation in accent which makes it difficult to listen to.
 I would recommend against these ones unless you’re trying to master a specific accent.

-• Choose Chinese podcasts with a transcript or subtitles if you’re not yet advanced.
+• Choose Chinese podcasts with a transcript or subtitles if you’re not advanced yet.
 If you’re a beginner in Chinese, subtitles, transcripts and learning materials are always welcome.
 I tend to be a bit biased, but between two podcasts that have good content and mediocre content, I would choose the one with mediocre content but with great learning materials.
+If your favorite ones don’t have these options, another resource you can use is FluentU.

-In my opinion, Chinese language podcasts are a great way to learn Chinese, especially to help strengthen your listening skills.
-I hope you’ve found this post helpful and that it made you consider adding podcasts to your Chinese learning approach in the future!
+Chinese podcasts are a great way to learn, especially to help strengthen your listening skills.
+I hope you’ve found this post helpful and that it made you consider adding podcasts to your Chinese learning routine.

 Enter your e-mail address to get your free PDF!